-There is currently limited PCB monitoring data from Bay jurisdictions for regulated contaminated sites using high resolution congener based methods such as EPA Method 1668.
-Only VA has conducted monitoring at contaminated sites using this method.
+There is currently limited PCB monitoring data from Bay jurisdictions for regulated contaminated sites using high resolution congener-based methods such as EPA Method 1668.
+DE's CERCLA-based program changed policy several years ago to use EPA Method 680 (a homolog method) as a default for all PCB analysis of soils/sediments.
+In some cases, EPA method 1668 is required.
+For most aqueous samples surface water and some groundwater) DE is beginning to more regularly require method 1668 in order to achieve detection levels small enough to compare data to surface water quality standards.
+VA has conducted limited monitoring at contaminated sites using EPA method 1668.
 It is infeasible for TMDL programs to monitor contaminated sites using EPA Method 1668 due to limited resources.
 Regulated contaminated sites are only required to use Aroclor based methods (e.g., EPA Methods 608 and 8082) to assess PCB concentrations in environmental media (i.e. soil, water, and sediment).
 This method is sufficient to assess violations of soil clean-up standards.
-However, detection levels for this method are insufficient to accurately estimate loads from contaminated sites for TMDL development.
+However, detection levels for this method are insufficient to accurately estimate loads conveyed via stormwater from contaminated sites for TMDL development.